How to Fix a Garbage Disposal That's Not Working

 Fix Flywheel and Impeller Jams

-1. Turn off power to the garbage disposal using the switch and the circuit breaker.
+1. Turn off the power to the garbage disposal using the switch and the circuit breaker.

-2. Insert an offset wrench or hex wrench into the flywheel hole in the bottom of the unit and use the wrench to turn the flywheel clockwise to dislodge any obstructions.
+2. Insert an offset or hex wrench into the flywheel hole at the bottom of the unit.
+Then, use the wrench to turn the flywheel clockwise to dislodge any obstructions.

 Garbage Disposal Draining Slowly